Mishra Motors was to be the premier electric sports bike in India. Time and capital were the causes of its collapse.

 I worked with the team that was at the first all-electric Isle of Man TT.
 (This team has now gone on to raise institutional/strategic capital and are growing the consumer side of things)

 We started by retrofitting an existing Yamaha FZ-06 with our custom EMS and battery setup.
 We worked with an automotive designer who was working on Ergonomics and had connections to get us into the New Delhi auto show.

-Building vehicles is an endeavour not to be taken lightly because of the regulators involved and the large strategic partnerships you have to make to be able to just launch.
-This point is further validate by the fact that our product team got funding from the leading motorcycle manufacturer in 2016 and has now gone on to do a consumer oriented motorcycle.
+Building vehicles is an endeavor not to be taken lightly because of the regulators involved and the large strategic partnerships you have to make to be able to just launch.
+This point is further validated by the fact that our product team got funding from the leading motorcycle manufacturer in 2016 and has now gone on to do a consumer-oriented motorcycle.

 I can categorize (with 20-20 hindsight) our disadvantages into three categories:

 - Team: Led by a software/ information tech person, building a hardware company with no previous experience.

 - Timing: We were right on the cusp of electric vehicles taking off, so we had to educate the customer in making a premium/sports oriented purchase in this category.